jefflunt/email_proxy/README.md

 providers we support.
 This initial version supports switching between two providers, Snailgun and Spendgrid, via changing the environment variable `ENV['EMAIL_PROXY_PROVIDER']`, and takes one of two values: `spendgrid` or `snailgun`.
-If the environment variable either not set, or does not contain one of these values, then Spendgrid will be used by default.
+If the environment variable is not set, then  Spendgrid will be used by default.

 ## Install